Step By Step House Shopping Process And Qualifying For Mortgage

 - You can make a list of properties that interest you and make appointments to see them in person

-- Negatives includes that not all properties on the MLS are online
+- Negatives include that not all properties on the MLS are online

 A real estate agent is a licensed real estate professional who can help you with the following:

-- A real estate will interview you and your family and take notes on the type of home and neighborhood you want to purchase your home
+- They will take notes on the type of home and neighborhood they want to purchase their home

-- Help you gather of inventory of homes that may interest you
+- Help buyers gather of inventory of homes that may interest them

-- Arrange showings of homes that interest you
+- Arrange showings of homes that interest them

-- Refer you to lenders, attorneys, appraisers, insurance agents, home inspectors, credit repair consultants, and other real estate professionals
+- Refer buyers to lenders, attorneys, appraisers, insurance agents, home inspectors, credit repair consultants, and other real estate professionals

-- Prepare your real estate purchase offer to the listing agent
+Prepare the real estate purchase offer to the listing agent.

 Making The Real Estate Purchase Offer